-Press SET key once and release it, both 1) and 8) will start flashing.
-The LED shows the current timer setting in minutes.
-Use "+" and "-" key to change the timer setting.
+Press SET key once and release it, both "1)" and "8)" will start flashing.
+The LED shows the current timer setting in minute.
+Use the "+" and "-" keys to change the timer setting.
 When finished, press the SET again to confirm the change.